Near-Feasible Stable Matchings with Budget Constraints

 Hamada \textit{et al.}~\cite{HISY2017} examined a similar model to ours and Abizada's~\cite{abizada:te:2016} and proved that the existence problem is $\Sigma_2^P$-complete.

 To deal with the nonexistence of stable matchings, we focus on a near-feasible matching that exceeds each budget by a certain amount.
 For each instance of a matching problem, our mechanisms find a nearby instance with a stable matching.
-The following theorem implies that, to obtain a stable matching, at least one hospital $h$ needs to increase its budget by nearly $\upperW_h$. \begin{theorem} For any positive reals $\alpha<\beta<1$, there exists a market $(D,H,X,\succ_D,f_H,B_H)$ such that $\upperW_h\le \beta\cdot B_h$ and no stable matching exists in any inflated market $(D,H,X,\succ_D, f_H,B_H')$ if $B_h\le B_h'\le (1+\alpha) B_h$ for all $h\in H$. \end{theorem} \begin{proof} \begin{modified} Let $m$ be a positive integer larger than $1/(\beta-\alpha)+1/(1-\beta)$.
-We consider a market with $m^2$ doctors
+The following theorem implies that, to obtain a stable matching, at least one hospital $h$ needs to increase its budget by nearly $\upperW_h$. \begin{theorem} For any positive reals $\alpha<\beta<1$, there exists a market $(D,H,X,\succ_D,\succsim_H,B_H)$ such that $\upperW_h\le \beta\cdot B_h$ and no stable matching exists in any inflated market $(D,H,X,\succ_D, \succsim_H,B_H')$ if $B_h\le B_h'\le (1+\alpha) B_h$ for all $h\in H$. \end{theorem}

-and $m$ hospitals $H=\{h_1,h_2,\dots,h_m\}$.
-Figure~\ref{fig:lowerapprox} illustrates the market with some doctors' preferences and hospitals' utilities.
-The set of offered contracts is a union of